Unified Algorithms for RL with Decision-Estimation Coefficients: PAC, Reward-Free, Preference-Based Learning, and Beyond: Connections to optimistic algorithms

 \subsection{Optimistic Maximum Likelihood Estimation (\omle)}

-Standard versions of the \omle~algorithm (e.g.~\citet{liu2022partially}) use the log-likelihood of all observed data as the risk function.
-Here we consider the following risk function involving the log-likelihood of the observations and the negative $L_2^2$ loss of the rewards, to be parallel with \etod~and \mops:
+We consider the \omle~algorithm proposed by \citet{liu2022partially}, presented here with a minor modification for notation consistency.
+The original \omle~in \citet{liu2022partially} utilizes the log-likelihood of the observations and rewards as the objective function.
+Here we consider the following objective function involving the log-likelihood of the observations and the negative $L_2$ squared loss of the rewards:

-In the $t$-th iteration, the \omle~algorithm plays the greedy policy of the most optimistic model within a $\beta$-superlevel set of the above risk (Full algorithm in~\cref{alg:OMLE}):
+In the $t$-th iteration, the \omle~algorithm plays the explorative policy of the most optimistic model within a $\beta$-superlevel set of the above objective:

+and set $\pi^t=\piest_{M^t}$.
+After executing $\pi^t$ and observing $(o^t, r^t)$, the algorithm updates the objective function \eqref{eqn:MLE-risk}.
+The full algorithm description is given in~\cref{alg:OMLE}.

-We now state the structural condition and theoretical guarantee for the \omle~algorithm. \begin{definition}[Maximum likelihood estimation coefficient] The maximum likelihood estimation coefficient (MLEC) of model class $\cM$ with respect to reference model $\oM\in\cM$, parameter $\gamma>0$, and length $K\in\Z_{\ge 1}$ is defined as
+We now define the Maximum likelihood estimation coefficient (MLEC) and provide theoretical guarantees for the \omle~algorithm. \begin{definition}[Maximum likelihood estimation coefficient] The maximum likelihood estimation coefficient (MLEC) of model class $\cM$ with respect to reference model $\oM\in\cM$, parameter $\gamma>0$, and length $K\in\Z_{\ge 1}$ is defined as

 \end{definition}